This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 };

-A Definition
+A Single Definition

-How does the compiler handle global variable definitions?
+So, how does the compiler handle global variable definitions?

-Suppose we define a global variable:
+Suppose we define a global variable

 int x = 1;